 A worn tooth can leave patients with uncomfortable sensitivity.
 This can make eating hot or cold food and drinks uncomfortable or even painful.
 Patients will need to address grinding before undergoing dental crown placement.
 Often, a special mouthguard is all that is needed to prevent damage from nighttime grinding.

-Caps are also used when a filling, inlay, or onlay are not adequate.
+Caps are also used when a filling, inlay, or onlay is not adequate.

 An implant is a metal post that is surgically placed in the jaw.
 While the implant can stay in your bone and make it stronger, it does not offer anything to chew with.
 Getting an implant is always a reason for a crown.
 A special device called an abutment holds the cap in place.
 A completely artificial tooth is placed over the implant.